kurtosis-tech/kurtosis/cli/README.md

 Debugging User Issues
 ---------------------
 ### The CLI's not working and there's not enough info to figure out why
-The CLI has its own log level (separate from the engine, core, & modules).
+The CLI has its own log level (separate from the engine & core).
 Set the `--cli-log-level` flag to `debug` or `trace` to see more info about what the CLI is doing (can be set on any command).

 ### Tab completion isn't working
 Have the user run the following command, so that all the logs during completion get logged: